godofwarnings/CiS1/Endsem/SASA/tut.md

 # Prompt will be there.
 Enter what you want to select. eg: protein, resid #resid_number, chain #chain_number
 protein
 ```
-> Don't worry if the screen looks stuck.
-The calculation will be going in the background.
+> The caculation will be visible on the TK console screen